Woolfrey/software_robot_library/README.md

 # :robot: RobotLibrary
->[!WARNING]
-> _RobotLibrary is still under construction_ :construction:

-RobotLibrary is a C++ library for modeling and control of robots.
-It is an ongoing project with more features to come soon.
+RobotLibrary is a C++ library for modeling and control of robots arms.

+It is an ongoing project and we hope to add more features as time goes on.

 ### Contents:
 - Installation Instructions